Murder of Leiby Kletzky: Indictment

 Hours after the autopsy results were released on July 20, a Brooklyn grand jury indicted Aron on eight counts of murder and kidnapping – including two counts of first-degree murder, three counts of second-degree murder, two counts of first-degree kidnapping, and one count of second-degree kidnapping – which carries a maximum sentence of life in prison without parole.

 A day after the indictment was handed down, one of Aron's lawyers, Gerard Marrone, resigned from the case, saying that he could not represent the defendant as "the allegations were too horrific".
 Attorney Jennifer McCann joined Pierre Bazile for the defense.
 The case was prosecuted by the Kings County (Brooklyn) District Attorney's Office.
 The lead prosecutor was veteran Assistant District Attorney Julie B. Rendelman of the Homicide Bureau.
-Ms. Rendelman was the attorney who successfully prosecuted Horace Moore for the stabbing murder of NYC bus driver Edwin Thomas.
+Rendelman was the attorney who successfully prosecuted Horace Moore for the stabbing murder of NYC bus driver Edwin Thomas.
 Also assigned to the case was Assistant District Attorney Linda Weinman.